dustinpfister/blog_posts/_posts/threejs-getting-started.md

 ## 11 - Conclusion

 There is a lot more to write about, but because this is just a getting started post, I thought I would just stick to writing about some of the most important aspects of three.js that one needs to be aware of in order to get anything done at all.

-I will likely update this post many times, as my content on three.js grows, and treat this as a good starting point to other posts of interest on three.js as I tinker with it more.
+I First wrote this post back in April of 2018, and as of this writing it is now April of 2021, much has changed with three.js sense then and with that said I will continue to update this post now and then when I get some time to do so.
+As my content on three.js grows, and treat this as a good starting point to other posts of interest on three.js as I tinker with three.js more.